Earth

 Fossil records show that over 99% of species that ever lived on the planet Earth have gone extinct.
 Five mass extinctions that major geologic and climatic events caused were responsible for this disastrous loss.
 Unfortunately, scientific evidence indicates that the sixth mass action is currently taking place.
 So what is causing the sixth mass extinction?
 Read on for what is causing this dreaded problem and expert tips on minimizing the dangers associated with it.

-Introduction The United States is famous for its innumerable lakes like Superior, Huron, and Michigan.
+The United States is famous for its innumerable lakes like Superior, Huron, and Michigan.
 However, travel folders rarely mention all the four unique wetlands that dot vast portions of the land.
 What are the four types of wetlands?
 They are marshes, swamps, bogs, and fens.
 Unfortunately, some people use these terms interchangeably since they don’t know this.
 These wetlands have several unique characteristics that curious readers and environmentalists can’t afford to miss.
+Read on for more detailed information on the four types of wetlands and what sets them apart.

-Introduction Scientists have underestimated the efficiency of the biological pump for centuries.
+Scientists have underestimated the efficiency of the biological pump for centuries.
 A recent study from Woods Hole Oceanographic Institution, a US research institute dedicated to studies in the marine sciences, has revealed this.
 Before the industrial era, the ocean was a major producer of carbon dioxide, not a carbon sink.
 However, the study suggests that the ocean is currently overwhelmed and needs a savior.
 So, what is the biological pump?
+Keep reading for more on this, how it has saved the Earth from extinction for years, why and how we should now save it, and more.

 Carbon makes for an essential component of most organic matter, from deoxyribonucleic acid (DNA) to fossil fuels.
 However, too much carbon in the atmosphere is a threat to the Earth’s existence.
 Natural carbon sinks have been responsible for stabilizing the carbon level for years.
 From the early 1700s, human activity has increased the chemical in the oceans and atmosphere by over 30%.
 It was 275 parts per million (PPM) then, but today the value has risen to about 400 PPM.